High precision tests of QCD without scale or scheme ambiguities: Introduction

 In this review we display recent developments in solving the renormalization-scale and -scheme ambiguities based on the PMC and present some fundamental applications and results.

+With respect to the previous reviews on the PMC (Refs. \cite{Wu:2013ei,Wu:2019mky}), in this review we focus on the recently developed method, namely the {\emph{Infinite-Order Scale-Setting using the Principle of Maximum Conformality}} (PMC$_\infty$), showing first some of its applications and new features, and then a comparison of this method with the CSS and the other PMC approaches, such as the multi-scale (PMCm), and the single-scale PMC (PMCs), on the Event Shape Variables and on some crucial fully integrated quantities: $R_{e^+e^-}$, $R_\tau$ and $\Gamma(H \to b \bar{b})$.

-In particular, in \textbf{Section~I} we give an introduction to the renormalization scale setting problem in QCD; in \textbf{Section~II} we recall fundamental equations of the renormalization group and their extended version, starting from the renormalization procedure of the strong coupling $\alpha_s(\mu)$ and its renormalization scale dependence; in \textbf{Section~III} we summarize formulas and basic concepts of the PMC approach with its features and methods (PMCm, PMCs); in \textbf{Section~IV} we introduce the newly developed method PMC$_\infty$ and its new features; in \textbf{Section~V} we show results for the application of the PMC$_\infty$ to the event-shape variables: thrust and $C$-parameter, we show particularly new features of the PMC performing interesting limits for thrust (IR conformal and QED limit) and comparing the results under the CSS and the PMC$_\infty$ methods; in this section we also show a novel method to determine the strong coupling and its behavior $\alpha_s(Q)$ over a wide range of scales, from a single experiment at a single scale, using the event-shape variable results; in \textbf{Section~VI} we present a detailed comparison of the CSS, PMCs, PMCm and PMC$_\infty$ methods tested on fundamental fully integrated quantities at 4~loops: $R_{e^+e^-}$, $R_\tau$ and $\Gamma(H \to b \bar{b})$; finally, in \textbf{Section~VII} we summarize and discuss the results.
+More in detail: in \textbf{Section~I} we give an introduction to the renormalization scale setting problem in QCD; in \textbf{Section~II} we recall fundamental equations of the renormalization group and their extended version, starting from the renormalization procedure of the strong coupling $\alpha_s(\mu)$ and its renormalization scale dependence; in \textbf{Section~III} we summarize formulas and basic concepts of the PMC approach with its features and methods (PMCm, PMCs); in \textbf{Section~IV} we introduce the newly developed method PMC$_\infty$ and its new features; in \textbf{Section~V} we show results for the application of the PMC$_\infty$ to the event-shape variables: thrust and $C$-parameter, we show particularly new features of the PMC performing interesting limits for thrust (IR conformal and QED limit) and comparing the results under the CSS and the PMC$_\infty$ methods; in this section we also show a novel method to determine the strong coupling and its behavior $\alpha_s(Q)$ over a wide range of scales, from a single experiment at a single scale, using the event-shape variable results; in \textbf{Section~VI} we present a detailed comparison of the CSS, PMCs, PMCm and PMC$_\infty$ methods tested on fundamental fully integrated quantities at 4~loops: $R_{e^+e^-}$, $R_\tau$ and $\Gamma(H \to b \bar{b})$; finally, in \textbf{Section~VII} we summarize and discuss the results.